The 9 Commandments of Raising the Perfect Dog

 *It is important in building a strong positive relationship with your dog to manage your dog’s environment so he can be right!

-- I will take my puppy to a Puppy Preschool class and to a Puppy Manners class.
+- I will take my puppy to a Puppy Preschool class and to a Manners class.

-- I will meet my dog’s exercise needs.
+- I will meet my dog’s exercise and mental needs.
 Long, leash walks (1 to 3 miles) are not adequate for most dogs Dogs that don’t have their exercise needs met are prone to destructive behavior.
-Examples of ways to met exercise requirements: off leash running in a large secured area, ball retrieving (may hit with a racket), swimming, Doggie Daycare, play with a neighbor dog, search games for their dinner).
+Examples of ways to met exercise requirements: off leash running in a large secured area, ball retrieving, treat puzzles, tug of war, swimming, Doggie Daycare, nose work, trick training, play with a neighbor dog, search games for their dinner.

-- I will socialize my dog to other dogs, people and environmental situations.
+- I will socialize my dogs to other dogs, people and environmental situations.
 Socialization is most important for young puppies (2-3 months of age) but should continue throughout the dog’s life.

 - I will maintain control of the treats and toys at all times.
 Treats and/or toy play to reward desirable behavior and will not provide them based on the “demand” of my dog.
 After behaviors are learned, rewards vary in frequency and type.
 Example, after the puppy is house trained, he won’t get a cookie every time he eliminates outdoors, but he will occasionally get a belly rub, praise, a game of tug, a piece of steak or a walk for correct potty behavior.